linode/docs/docs/applications/cloud-storage/use-block-storage-volume-with-nextcloud.md

         mkdir ~/nextcloud && cd ~/nextcloud

 2. In a text editor, create `docker-compose.yml` and add the following content.
-Add an appropriate password for MariaDB.
+Add an appropriate password for MariaDB:

     {{< file "~/nextcloud/docker-compose.yml" yaml >}}
 version: '2'